mylo-rovel/nextJS_fileTemplates/README.md

 # nextJS_fileTemplates
-a collection of standard files of a regular Next.js with TS project
+A collection of standard files of a regular Next.js with TS project

+You can copy the folders (or just the files) you need and use it in your project.